 Vibrio parahaemolyticus: Introduction

 Vibrio parahaemolyticus (and other marine Vibrio spp.**) This bacterium is frequently isolated from the estuarine and marine environment of the United States.
-Both pathogenic and ... more about Vibrio parahaemolyticus.
+Both ... more about Vibrio parahaemolyticus.

 Vibrio parahaemolyticus: Bacteria commonly infecting oysters and seafood.

 causes, and treatments of Vibrio parahaemolyticus is available below.

 Symptoms of Vibrio parahaemolyticus

 Home Diagnostic Testing

 Home medical testing related to Vibrio parahaemolyticus: